usmanklodhi/InfantVisionSimulator/README.md

 These studies provide insight into the perceptual limitations and developmental progression of infant vision, informing the transformations applied in this project.

-## Example Plots

-The project includes visualization of transformations applied at different ages to provide a clearer understanding of the visual changes infants experience.

 ---